 12:30 – To Christiania

 This time it’s a 20 minute walk to Christiania.
 You could take the metro, but this still requires nearly 15 minutes of walking to get to and from the metro stops.
-Since it doesn’t save much and metro tickets cost 42 DKK (over $4 USD), I think walking is a better option.
+Since it doesn’t save much time and metro tickets cost 42 DKK (over $4 USD), I think walking is a better option.
 But you could always take the metro (line M1 or M2) from Kongens Nytorv to Christianshavn (a nonstop journey).

 12:45 – Freetown Christiania